GREEN MAN LANE ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 In December 2016, Ealing granted planning permission for phase 3 of the regeneration.
 There are no publicly available section 106 agreements for the scheme so it is not possible to confirm the precise tenure of the replacement ‘affordable’ housing.

 Phase 4 of the scheme appears to have been stalled - there are no planning applications, demolition notices or other information relating to phse 4 available online.
+In June 2020, the Mayor added the scheme to his list of estates exempted from balloting residents on the demolition of their homes.

 There is no information relating to a right to return for tenants or leaseholders.
 In any event, Ealing’s shared equity offer to leaseholders requires them to invest their personal savings and take out a mortgage if they want to take up the offer.
 This was deemed unlawful by the Secretary of State at the 2015 Aylesbury estate CPO inquiry and required Southwark to amend its policy.